lybird300/lybird300.github.io/_posts/2015-10-01-cluster-slurm.md

 <li>-p: specify the queue you want to use</li>
 <li>-N: specify the number of compute nodes you would like to reserve</li>
 <li>-n: specify the number of cores on each compute node that you would like to reserve.
 Note that "nodes" and "threads" are different concepts and their values are usually not the same in modern computing systems. <a href="https://amigotechnotes.wordpress.com/2014/02/17/how-multi-core-processors-accelerate-your-lamp-applications/">This post</a> elaborates on this issue well.</li>
-<li>--exclusive: sometimes it is good to have the entire compute node reserved for your own use (i.e., not sharing with other people and this flag is for this purpose (note it starts with two slashes instead of one slash)</li>
+<li>--exclusive (do NOT use this on RENCI machines): sometimes it is good to have the entire compute node reserved for your own use (i.e., not sharing with other people and this flag is for this purpose (note it starts with two slashes instead of one slash)</li>
 <li>-mem=<MB>: specify the real memory required per node in MegaBytes</li>
 </ul>
 You can also specify your needs at the top of the shell script (i.e., file.sh) using "#SBATCH ...", for example